amirvic1/FootballAiAnalysis/README.md

    Using Python and YOLOv5s for object detection, we successfully trained our model using a Roboflow dataset consisting of approximately 600 images.
    Ideally, the model would have used the YOLOv5x version with 100 epochs for better precision.
 However, given the time and resources available, I opted for YOLOv5s with 10 epochs to ensure faster training.
    While using YOLOv5x and a higher number of epochs would result in better precision and a longer training period, the chosen parameters were sufficient for the scope of this project.
+   The Roboflow dataset was used to train the model to focus only on players and referees, ignoring everything outside the pitch.